exosite-archive/hvac-reference-application/README.md

 ## Create an Application Solution

 Next you need to create an Application Solution so you can deploy the HVAC tutorial web application on Murano.
-You can do this using the Web UI or the Murano CLI.
+You can do this using the Web UI or Murano CLI.

 ### Web UI